-Information on UK sanctions currently in place and how to apply for a licence.
+Information on UK sanctions currently in place and how to apply for the appropriate licences.

 Overview of UK sanctions

-The UK uses sanctions to fulfil a range of purposes, including supporting foreign policy and national security objectives, as well as maintaining international peace and security.
-The UK does this through its membership of the EU and UN.
+Sanctions are measures that the UK puts in place to fulfil a range of purposes.
+These include complying with UN and other international obligations, supporting foreign policy and national security objectives, as well as maintaining international peace and security, and preventing terrorism.

-- trade sanctions, including arms embargoes and restrictions on dual-use items
+- trade sanctions, including arms embargoes and other trade restrictions

 - financial sanctions, including asset freezes